-More than 600 guests witness Blue Origin founder Jeff Bezos, MedAire founder Joan Sullivan Garrett others enter the world’s most prestigious aviation and space Hall of Fame.
+More than 600 guests witness Blue Origin founder Jeff Bezos, MedAire founder Joan Sullivan Garrett and others enter the world’s most prestigious aviation and space Hall of Fame.

 Class of 2019 is a who's-who of aviation and space pioneers and visionaries.